Maoaii/SpeedrunTimer-Extension/README.md

 - [X] Add number of words written to the log.
 - [X] Add words per minute to the log.
 - [ ] Enable user to change the name of the speedrun.
-- [ ] Enable user to change the keyboard shortcuts.